arjun-krishna1/car-fuel-efficiency/README.md

 ![](assets/tesla.jpeg)
 - I conducted linear regression inference on a dataset to determine the most fuel-efficient car design using Python and the Scikit-Learn library

-- I processed a dataset containing 43,156 rows, 83 columns and 477,061 missing values for analysis using the Numpy and Pandas libraries in Python
+- I processed a dataset containing 477,061 missing values for analysis using the Numpy and Pandas libraries in Python

 - I used data visualization techniques and the matplotlib library to choose the best linear regression algorithm for the dataset to minimize overfitting